nicole-gathany/accountability-tj-platform/README.md

 6. Building: the first meeting
 7. Transforming: meetings with the accountability team
 8. Evaluating: lessons learned

+## Features

+1. User login for suvivors and support team
+1. Invitation capabilities for suvivors to invite allies to their support team

 For more information: https://www.akpress.org/revolutionstartsathome.html